byronbytes/Tasks/README.md

   - Quickly end tasks with one button.
   - Refresh Task Manager with one button.
   - Clean and understandable interface to see running processes.

-- Settings:
-  - Ability to change the theme of Tasks.
-(Dark / Light Mode)
-  - Toggle the ability to turn on or off cleanup logs.
-  - Change general settings about Tasks.
-  - Change the language of Tasks.
-(WIP)

 ## Installation